aditiyongg/discord-handlers/README.md

 **Configuration:**
 1. Go to the `src/config` folder.
 2. Input the respective config options.
-3. Add your discord ID in the `DEVS` array.
+3. Add your Discord User ID in the `DEVS` array.
-4. Add your support/test server ID in the `DEV_SERVERS` array.
+4. Add your Support/Test Server ID in the `DEV_SERVERS` array.
 5. Optional: Add your own emotes in the `EMOTES` object.
-6. Optional: Add your mongodb URI.
+6. Optional: Add your MongoDB URI.
 This step is only needed if you are not using the basic handler(s).

 **Adding a command:**
 - *Javascript:*